unlhcc/puppet-infiniband/README.md

 ##### `gateway`

-String: defaults to 'UNSET'.
+String: defaults to undef.
 The GATEWAY for the infiniband interface.

 ##### `ensure`